andykallian/pvsneslib/Sprites.md

 Last thing to take into account is that you don’t want the background color of your sprite to be visible.

 If you have a round sprite, like a ball, you wouldn’t want the square border to show.
-In order to do such behaviour, the first color of the psrite palette is used for the background to be ‘removed’, or rather set as the transparent color (only 1 transparent color per sprite).
+In order to do such behavior, the first color of the sprite palette is used for the background to be ‘removed’, or rather set as the transparent color (only 1 transparent color per sprite).

 You have to choose your transparent color : the best is magenta, as you don’t use it very often (red : 255, green : 0, blue : 255), or some use black ...